vishaltak/gitlab-development-kit/doc/advanced.md

 1. Run `rbenv init` to get instructions for what to add to your shell configuration file.
 For more information, see [the `rbenv` docs](https://github.com/rbenv/rbenv#how-rbenv-hooks-into-your-shell).
 Note:
-   - If the required Ruby version in `.tool-versions` isn't installable, you need to get the [`ruby-build` plugin](https://github.com/rbenv/ruby-build#installation) and build it.
+   - If the required Ruby version in `.tool-versions` isn't installable, you must get the [`ruby-build` plugin](https://github.com/rbenv/ruby-build#installation) and build it.
-   - You need to select the Ruby version instead of your distributions default one (if any).
+   - You must select the Ruby version instead of your distributions default one (if any).
 See the [the `rbenv` instructions](https://github.com/rbenv/rbenv#choosing-the-ruby-version).
 For example, `echo 2.7.2 >~/.rbenv/version`.
 1. [Install GDK](index.md#install-gdk).